codys-shack/cs-auth/readme.txt

 add a .env file with DBHOST, DBUSERNAME, DBPASSWORD, and DBNAME

 to run:
-run node --env-file .env index.js
+run node --env-file .env index.jsm